0nix/ggj21/twine/scriptstuff.md

 Kleiner grunts angrily, blowing off steam.

 K: You're lucky, damn lucky, to keep your job.
 Forget about a promotion, as long as you're working under me you'll be staying where you are and you can sit with the bag of shit the Party drops on you.
-I am not having any of it.
+Count me out of it.

+H: B-but, Kleiner!

+K: No!
+No!
+I have no part in it.
+Also, don't bother showing up today -- or the rest of the week for that matter.
+Just don't show up.

 H: Kleiner?
 Kleiner!
 I swear I didn't do-